-16(1) The fact that a Member:-

-- (i) has, before a Court of competent jurisdiction in the United Kingdom, been convicted of a criminal offence, or - (ii) has, before a Court outside the United Kingdom, been convicted of an offence which would have constituted a criminal offence had the matter been prosecuted in the United Kingdom, shall for the purposes of this Scheme be conclusive evidence of Misconduct by the Member, whether or not he was a Member at the time of the conduct resulting in the conviction.

-16(2) Production of a certificate to the Tribunal purporting to be under the hand of a competent officer of court in the UK or overseas that a person or other legal entity has been convicted of a criminal offence shall be conclusive evidence of the offence committed.

-16(3) The fact that a Member:-
+- 15(1) The fact that a Member:- - (i) has, before a Court of competent jurisdiction in the United Kingdom, been convicted of a criminal offence, or - (ii) has, before a Court outside the United Kingdom, been convicted of an offence which would have constituted a criminal offence had the matter been prosecuted in the United Kingdom, - shall for the purposes of this Scheme be conclusive evidence of Misconduct by the Member, whether or not they were a Member at the time of the conduct resulting in the conviction. - 15(2) Production of a certificate to the Tribunal purporting to be under the hand of a competent officer of court in the UK or overseas that a person or other legal entity has been convicted of a criminal offence shall be conclusive evidence of the offence committed. - 15(3) The fact that a Member:-

-- (i) has had an adverse finding made against him or it in respect of his or its conduct in proceedings conducted by or before a regulatory body performing its functions under the Financial Services and Markets Act 2000, the Insolvency Act 1986, the Companies Act 1989 or the Companies Act 2006, or any similar or analogous legislation in any other jurisdiction; or - (ii) has had a disqualification order made against him under the Company Directors Disqualification Act 1986 or has been restricted or prohibited from being a director of a company by reason of an order made against him under the Companies Act 1990 of the Republic of Ireland or the Directors Disqualification (Northern Ireland) Order 2002, or any similar or analogous legislation in any other jurisdiction, shall, for the purposes of this Scheme, be conclusive evidence of Misconduct by the Member, whether or not he was a Member at the time of the conduct resulting in, or at the time of, the disciplinary proceedings or disqualification order.
+- (i) has had an adverse finding made against them or it in respect of their conduct in proceedings conducted by or before a regulatory body performing its functions under the Financial Services and Markets Act 2000, the Insolvency Act 1986, the Companies Act 1989 or the Companies Act 2006, or any similar or analogous legislation in any other jurisdiction; or - (ii) has had a disqualification order made against them under the Company Directors Disqualification Act 1986 or has been restricted or prohibited from being a director of a company by reason of an order made against them under the Companies Act 1990 of the Republic of Ireland or the Directors Disqualification (Northern Ireland) Order 2002, or any similar or analogous legislation in any other jurisdiction, shall, for the purposes of this Scheme, be conclusive evidence of Misconduct by the Member, whether or not they were a Member at the time of the conduct resulting in, or at the time of, the disciplinary proceedings or disqualification order.

-16(4) Without prejudice to paragraphs 16(1) and 16(3), a finding of fact:-
+15(4) Without prejudice to paragraphs 15(1) and 15(3), a finding of fact:-

-- (i) in any report of an inspector appointed under the Companies Act 1985; - (ii) in any civil or criminal proceedings before a Court of competent jurisdiction in or outside the United Kingdom; - (iii) in any proceedings before, or report by, any of the bodies mentioned in paragraph 16(5): - (iv) in any proceedings before, or report by, any regulatory, professional or disciplinary body outside the United Kingdom; or - (v) in any report or proceedings which, in the opinion of the relevant Tribunal, corresponds or correspond to any report or proceedings referred to in paragraphs 16(4)(i) to (iv) (inclusive) above, shall, for the purposes of this Scheme, be prima facie evidence of the facts found.
+- (i) in any report of an inspector appointed under the Companies Act 1985; - (ii) in any civil or criminal proceedings before a Court of competent jurisdiction in or outside the United Kingdom; - (iii) in any proceedings before, or report by, any of the bodies mentioned in paragraph 15(5); - (iv) in any proceedings before, or report by, any regulatory, professional or disciplinary body outside the United Kingdom; or - (v) in any report or proceedings which, in the opinion of the relevant Tribunal, corresponds or correspond to any report or proceedings referred to in paragraphs 15(4)(i) to (iv) (inclusive) above, shall, for the purposes of this Scheme be prima facie evidence of the facts found.

-- 16(5) The bodies referred to at paragraph 16(4)(iii) are:- - (i) The Prudential Regulation Authority; - (ii) The Financial Conduct Authority; - (iii) The Financial Services and Markets Tribunal; - (iv) The Pensions Regulator; - (v) any recognised professional body within the meaning of the Insolvency Act 1986; - (vi) any recognised supervisory body within the meaning of the Companies Act 2006; - (vii) any designated professional body within the meaning of the Financial Services and Markets Act 2000; - (viii) any body replacing, additional to or pre-dating a body identified in paragraphs 16(5)(i) to (vi) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing. - 16(6) Paragraphs 16(1) to 16(5) (inclusive) are without prejudice to the generality of paragraphs 9(6) and 10(10) and nothing in paragraph 16(4) shall affect the evidential status of any report or other document not referred to in paragraph 16(4).
+15(5) The bodies referred to at paragraph 15(4)(iii) are:-

+- (i) The Prudential Regulation Authority; - (ii) The Financial Conduct Authority; - (iii) The Financial Services and Markets Tribunal; - (iv) The Pensions Regulator; - (v) any recognised professional body within the meaning of the Insolvency Act 1986; - (vi) any recognised supervisory body within the meaning of the Companies Act 2006; - (vii) any designated professional body within the meaning of the Financial Services and Markets Act 2000;

+- (viii) any body replacing, additional to or pre-dating a body identified in paragraphs 15(5)(i) to (vi) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing. - 15(6) Paragraphs 15(1) to 15(5) (inclusive) are without prejudice to the generality of paragraphs 8(6) and 9(10) and nothing in paragraph 15(4) shall affect the evidential status of any report or other document not referred to in paragraph 15(4).